riccardoaielli/DB2Project2022/README.md

 Evaluation: 15,5/16

 ## Specs
-The aim of this poject was the creation of a Telco company website with a consumer application and an employee application where registered employees can create packages to sell to customers using the following technologies:
+The aim of this poject was the creation of a Telco company website with a consumer application and an employee application where registered employees can create packages to sell to customers.

+For more details read the official [specifications](/Specifications.pdf).

+## Technologies used

 * Java Platform Enterprise Edition (Java EE) in particular Java Persistence API (JPA)
 * Java
 * MySQL Data Base
 * HTML
 * CSS

-For more details read the official [specifications](/Specifications.pdf).

 ## Presentation
 For more details about our work read the [presentation](/Presentation.pdf).